Extension Use Cases

 }

-For more fine-grained control for how a page is unpublished, you could write an extension that replaces the convertDocument
+For more fine-grained control over when a page is unpublished, you could write an extension that replaces the convertDocument

 or convertDocuments